GlobalWebIndex/segment/README.md

   app: 'My Supreme Application'
 };

+// Optional
-// Optional, window.btoa is the default if you do not provide this argument const btoa = window.btoa
+// window.btoa is the default if you do not provide this argument
+//   and it is used to generate the right authentication header from your key const btoa = window.btoa

 var segment = Segment.getClient(YOUR_SEGMENT_WRITE_KEY, additionalContext, btoa);